NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 1. Phenylketonuria-

-It is a inborn error of metabolism inherited as an autosomal recessive trait.
-The affected individual lacks an enzyme that converts the amino acids phenylalanine to tyrosine.
-As a result of this phenylalanine is accumulated and converted into phenyl pyruvic acid and other derivatives that result in mental retardation.
+Phenylketonuria is an inborn error of metabolism inherited as an autosomal recessive trait.
+The affected individual lacks an enzyme that converts the amino acid phenylalanine to tyrosine.
+As a result of this, phenylalanine is accumulated and converted into phenylpyruvic acid and other derivatives that result in intellectual retardation.

-Failure of segregation of chromatids during cell division results in loss or gain of chromosome called aneuploidy.
+• Failure of segregation of chromatids during cell division results in loss or gain of a chromosome, called aneuploidy.

 1. Down’s Syndrome–

-This syndrome occurs due to the presence of additional copy of chromosome number 21.
-The affected individual is short-statured with a small rounded head, furrowed tongue, and partially opened mouth.
+This syndrome occurs due to the presence of an additional copy of chromosome 21.
+The affected individual is short-statured with a small, rounded head, furrowed tongue, and partially opened mouth.
 Mental development is retarded.

 1. Klinefelter’s Syndrome–

-This syndrome occurs due to the presence of an additional copy of X-chromosome (XXY).
-Such persons have overall masculine development however, the feminine development (development of breast, i.e., Gynaecomastia) is also expressed, and also they are sterile.
+This syndrome occurs due to the presence of an additional copy of the X chromosome (XXY).
+Such persons have overall masculine development; however, the feminine development (development of breast, i.e., Gynaecomastia) is also expressed, and they are also sterile.

 1. Turner’s Syndrome-